-The total incoming resources during the year under review were £1,245,056 compared to £1,216,686 for the previous year due to an increase in homecare services income.
-The total resources expended during the year were £1,152,874 compared to £1,139,030 in the previous year, an increase of £13,844 mainly as a result of the increases in carer wage costs and subcontractor carer costs.
+The total incoming resources during the year under review were $\pounds 1,284,898$ compared to $\pounds 1,245,056$ for the previous year due to an increase in homecare services income.
+The total resources expended during the year were $\pounds 1,269,582$ compared to $\pounds 1,152,874$ in the previous year, an increase mainly as a result of the increases in carer wage costs and subcontractor carer costs.

-Trustees indemnity insurance cover is in force until October 2015.
+Trustees indemnity insurance cover is in force until October 2016.